The coronavirus pandemic has meant we have had to bring in some new ways of dealing with applications. Here are some of the main changes for 2022.

 Primary page content

-This year, with many exams cancelled, you may be feeling anxious about how we are considering your application, or you may have other questions about our entry requirements.
+With lots of change in the world, you may be feeling anxious about how we are considering your application, or you may have other questions about our entry requirements.
 We are following the guidance from the relevant government bodies (Office for Students, Department of Education) and UCAS about how to process applications, but most important to us is making sure we give every application fair consideration.

 A-levels and other UK qualifications